-This is a not only a smelly subject, but a health concern.
+The importance of checking your breastfed infant’s stool; this is a not only a smelly subject but a health concern.
 Your baby’s poop can tell a lot about his/her health and can answer quite a few frequently asked questions.

 Different Types of Stool

 It is very important for your newborn baby to have a bowel movement.
 The first bowel movement shows you that his/her digestive tract is busy maturing.

 Meconium is a baby’s first stool.
 You may wonder why a newborn baby would have a bowel movement when he/she hasn’t been fed yet.
 Babies swallow the amniotic fluid in your womb.
 Thus the Meconium is made up of amniotic fluid, mucus, skin cells, and other substances that are ingested in the womb.

 When your baby is between 2 to 4 days old, the stool will change in color and texture.
 This change indicates that your baby is starting to digest your breast milk or formula and is a sign that his/her digestive system is on track.